Simms, Honor lift No. 19 Clemson to 74-70 win over NC State

 North Carolina State returns home to play Miami on Saturday.

-Clemson looks to win two in a row for the first time ever at North Carolina on Saturday night.
+Clemson plays at North Carolina on Saturday night.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://twitter.com/AP_Top25